CianMRoche/AstroWiki/Emission & the ISM/Spectra.md

  - ROY G. BIV to remember in order of increasing energy
 ![[opticalSpectrum.jpeg|350]]

+See [[Bonus Questions#Observing the EM spectrum|Observing EM spectrum]] for the telescopes that can observe all this.

 ## Redshift
 $$1 + z = \frac{\lambda_{obs}}{\lambda_{emit}} = \frac{\nu_{emit}}{\nu_{obs}}$$